Canon 5D vs Nikon D3400

 Body comparison: Canon 5D vs Nikon D3400

 The side-by-side display below illustrates the physical size and weight of the Canon 5D and the Nikon D3400.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (29 percent) than the Canon 5D.
 Moreover, the D3400 is substantially lighter (50 percent) than the 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.